sjlow23/pathogd/README.md

    sh scripts/install.sh
    ```

-6. You will also need Roary installed on your system and in your `PATH`, or if installed in a conda enviornment, specify the environment name in the config file.
+6. You will also need Roary installed on your system and in your `PATH`, or if installed in a conda   environment, specify the environment name in the config file.
    Roary is only needed if using the `pangenome` module (see below).
 See [Roary](https://github.com/sanger-pathogens/Roary "Roary") for more details.

    ```sh